sklf81/himbier-authenticator/README.md

 - Safety Mechanics aren't certificated
 - System hasn't been tested for intrusions
 - Lack of safety because of possible exploitations (be concious during implementation to secure your root access and you'll be fine)
 - Is only capable of securing web-pages.
-Bu other mechanics could probably be implemented too
+But other mechanics could probably be implemented too